change management models

 In light of the fact that businesses’ policies, procedures, and business processes continue to evolve, effective management and communication of them are crucial.

 The ability to implement the changes you need to make to your business practices directly affects your long-term success.
-In order to survive, your company must evolve.
-However, in the absence of a top management change models, these changes are unlikely to be effective.
+To survive, your company must evolve.
+However, these changes are unlikely to be effective in the absence of a top management change model.
 Even so, it is important to recognize that change management models are not universal because each company has unique values, cultures, purposes, and goals.

 This article will help you understand why a company should use one of the most popular change management models for organizational change before we get into the specifics of the different models.